Faraway, So Close!: Plot

 Arrested and detained, Cassiel struggles to satisfy police demands for identification.
 He cannot give (or comprehend) his name or address, but refers the police to his friend's pizza shop.
 Damiel arrives at the station and takes his now human friend home.
 Tricked by Flesti into drinking alcohol, he becomes addicted and robs a shop with a gun taken from a teenager, who had been planning to kill his abusive stepfather.
 Cassiel begins begging to make his way and feigns a car accident with Baker to compel him to pay for the forging of a passport and birth certificate he has ordered under the name Karl Engel (Charles Angel).
 Baker hires Cassiel as his valet, to pass him cards for cheating his fellow gangsters at poker.
 Stopping by Casa dell'Angelo to return items borrowed from Damiel, Cassiel encounters Flesti again.
 He is collecting money from Damiel, after having loaned him money to set up the business.
 After Cassiel saves Baker's life, Baker makes Cassiel his partner.
 But after learning the true nature of his business, Cassiel decides to leave Baker's service and stop him.
 Winter is killed by Flesti.

-With the help of former angel Peter Falk, Cassiel gets into Baker's airport storage area.
+With the help of Damiel and former angel Peter Falk, Cassiel gets into Baker's airport storage area.
 His team takes all the weapons and destroy the pornography copying machines.
 They send the weapons to a barge owned by other friends.
 Once having completed the plan, Cassiel feels ready to live as a human, but Flesti reports that Baker's rival, Patzke, has hijacked the barge with Baker's and Cassiel's friends inside.
 Becker is also captured and reunites with his sister, Hannah, on board.

 Flesti reveals himself as Time and says that he has to make Cassiel understand he does not belong in the human world; he has a word written on his forehead.
-At a boat lift, Cassiel gets on the barge and frees Raissa, moments before being killed.
+At a boat lift, Cassiel gets on the barge and frees Raissa, moments before he is killed.
 Flesti slows time so the rest can take over the barge and save the entire party.
 Cassiel's friends are saddened by his death, but when Damiel hears a ring in his ear, he understands that Cassiel has been reinstated as an angel and is near, and Damiel laughs in joy.

 Cast

 Themes

 Writers later assessed the film as having more religious themes than the original.
 Peter Hasenberg wrote it contains the two films' first reference to God, when the angels state a purpose to connect humans with "Him".
-Andrew Tate noted a quote from Matthew 6:22 and Matthew 6:23 in the film, attributing this to Wenders personally converting back to Christianity in the time between the original and sequel.
+Writer Andrew Tate noted a quote from Matthew 6:22 and Matthew 6:23 in the film, attributing this to Wenders personally converting back to Christianity in the time between the original and sequel.
 Tate also noted Faraway, So Close! is followed by the 1998 U.S. remake City of Angels, which he said references "mythic phenomena".